MRRP-lab/equipment-info/flies.md

   2. Some kind of controller (We have 3 white Xbox controllers.)
   3. A way to communicate with the drone wirelessly.
 Our equipment comes with Crazyradio 2.0 adapters you can plug into a USB port.

-Some things to watch out for here during setup:
+Some things to watch out for here during setup and flight:
 - Permissions to scan the USB ports.
 - Some students have tried using the client on a virtual machine, and they needed access to the vboxusers group.
 The command to do this is `sudo usermod -a -G vboxusers $USER`.
 - After the client is set up, you might need to set the proper input mapping.
 Some of them are messed up and the drone will just immediately begin to fly up and away.
 Watch out for that.
 It seems that **PS3_Mode_1** is one of the most reasonable mappings.
-You'll only need to bind the assisted flight button if you need to use that (You'd also need a flow deck on your drone.)
 - You'll notice that the client has some readings for things like link quality, battery, state estimation (thrust, x, y, and z,), among other things.
 - Certain input mappings seem to have have a default (nonzero) control for yaw, pitch, roll, and even thrust.
 So if you don't notice it and immediately give it thrust, it will veer off in some direction, or it might just veer off immediately as you connect which is really bad.
 - To enable advanced flight: While not connected to a drone, see the menu on the left and change "Flight mode" to "Advanced."
 This just allows you to set certain flight control parameters.
+- You may have noticed under the Basic Flight Control tab there is a section for "Assist Mode."
+Keep in mind certain options require certain expansion boards to be installed onto the drone to work properly.
+There is:
+    - Altitude Hold: Active when the flow deck is not installed.
+Not sure how to get it to work.
+When I try it the drone just flips over.
+    - Position Hold: Requires a [Loco Postioning System](https://www.bitcraze.io/documentation/system/positioning/loco-positioning-system/), which requires the [loco positioning deck](https://www.bitcraze.io/products/loco-positioning-deck/) on a drone plus [Loco nodes](https://www.bitcraze.io/products/loco-positioning-node/) set up and mounted around the room.
+    - Height Hold: Requires the [Z-ranger deck](https://www.bitcraze.io/products/z-ranger-deck-v2/)
+    - Hover: Like Height hold.
+Requires a [Flow deck](https://www.bitcraze.io/products/flow-deck-v2/)

 - See more [here](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client) and [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#config-client)